 In the Imperial District of Metz, the newly renovated Place de la Gare is home to the lofty Christmas tree which dominates the giant Nativity scene.

-The railway station of Metz is a historical monument which was built under the German annexation of Metz (1871-1918).
-It is often referred as France’s most beautiful railway station.
+The railway station of Metz is a historical monument that was built under the German annexation of Metz (1871-1918).
+It is often referred to as France’s most beautiful railway station.

-The stations opens onto an area built by the Germans: the Imperial district.
+The station opens onto an area built by the Germans: the Imperial district.

 Metz Christmas Market – Place de la République

-At the foot of the covered market, not far from the cathedral, is a gastronomic Christmas market that takes place on the Place de Chambre.
+In Place de la Comédie, not far from the cathedral, is a gastronomic Christmas market.
 You’ll find eat-in gourmet food such as oysters, foie gras, snails, sweets and confectionary, wine of Moselle, coffee and more.

 The Christmas lights of Metz